 Like hippies from the 60s, free radicals do their own “thing.”
 They’re not complete molecule strands, so they look for places to “latch” on to.
 When that place is the DNA in your body, not such a happy thing.
 Free radicals are a source of aging, and may cause/contribute to some types of cancer.

 Overcook eggs and oils, and the good Omega-3 fatty acids in both break up worse than a couple on The Bachelor.

-Spray oils are convenient, Some, like a nice extra-virgin olive or grapeseed may be fine for misting a salad, but the ones intended for spraying in your pans and grilling are a big AVOID.
+Spray oils are convenient, Some, like a nice extra-virgin olive or grapeseed may be fine for misting a salad, but they leave a very strong taste, and usually burn very easily.
+Most of the conventional sprays, intended for spraying in your pans, or grilling, are a big AVOID.

-Thin oils meant to come out of a spray head, they’re some of the easiest to burn.
-Most sprays are the lowest grade of commercial vegoils out there, and many, such as the refined, even “pure” labeled canola oil have traces of a petroleum product also found in gasoline called n-hexane, that shouldn’t be top of anyone’s list to consume.
+Thin oils, meant to come out of a spray head, are some of the easiest to burn.
+Most sprays are the lowest grade of commercial vegoils out there.
+Many, such as the refined, “pure” labeled canola oil, can have traces of a petroleum product, also found in gasoline, called n-hexane.
+That shouldn’t be on the top of anyone’s list to consume!

 NOVEL FRIED EGGS, NOT NOVELTIES